17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Yes, the first time you see it, you’ll wonder what on earth is happening.
 I’m not going to lie: it does look a bit odd, but bear with it because it’s a big tradition.

-All boys are circumcised in childhood (the actual age varies, depending upon the wishes of the parents and their situation), and it marks their journey from boyhood to manhood.
+Most boys are circumcised in childhood (the actual age varies, depending upon the wishes of the parents and their situation), and it marks their journey from boyhood to manhood.

 The sünnet celebration takes place after the circumcision, and the young boy wears a special outfit and holds a scepter.
 In some cases, they sit in the back of an open-back car and drive around the locality with car horns beeping.

-However, not all young boys have this; some have the procedure and celebrate with family in at home.
+However, not all young boys have this; some have the procedure and celebrate with family at home.

 Turkish weddings are big affairs, and in many cases, they go on for days.
 The day before the wedding itself, the kına gecesi (henna night) takes place.
 This is when the bride and groom, their families, and other guests all come together, and henna is applied to the bride’s hands.